yancanmao/yancanmao.github.io/_pages/about.md

 About me
 ======

+I am currently a Professor at the School of Computer Science and Technology, Huazhong University of Science and Technology (HUST).
+My research focuses on building efficient and scalable systems for AI and data-intensive computing, with particular interests in heterogeneous ML workload orchestration, distributed stream processing, and automatic configuration optimization.

-I am a System Engineer and Researcher at ByteDance Singapore, where I work on advancing AI infrastructure built on Ray to support large-scale distributed machine learning workloads.
+Before joining HUST, I was a System Engineer and Researcher at ByteDance Singapore, where I worked on advancing AI infrastructure built on Ray to support large-scale distributed machine learning workloads.
 Previously, I was a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), focusing on cloud-native data systems and stream processing infrastructures.
 I completed my PhD at NUS under the supervision of [Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).

 I collaborate closely with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) on research in high-performance streaming systems and data-intensive computing.

-My research interests span heterogeneous ML workload orchestration, distributed stream processing, and automatic configuration optimization.
-I have participated in the Apache Flink community and contributed to the Ray ecosystem through incremental improvements informed by my research, especially in areas related to large-scale data processing workloads.
+I have participated in the Apache Flink community and contributed to the Ray ecosystem[[blog](https://www.anyscale.com/blog/how-we-scaled-ray-from-batch-inference-to-10000-node-training-clusters)] through incremental improvements informed by my research, especially in areas related to large-scale data processing and distributed AI workloads.

 <!-- Contact
 ======